 Where do you start when planning a Deep South road trip itinerary?
 There’s so much to see and to do in the Southern States.
 That’s the problem I’ve been having because we are in the process of planning a Southern USA road trip.
-We have driven through some of the Southern USA like Florida and our recent Louisiana road trip post-Mardi Gras in New Orleans.
+We have driven through some of the Southern USA like from Miami to the Florida Keys, North Carolina from Washington to the Outer Banks, a road trip from Huntsville Alabama to the Gulf Shores, and a Louisiana road trip post-Mardi Gras in New Orleans.

 Ideas for A Southern USA Road Trip

 I’m sure all the fabulous and diverse things to do on a Deep South Tour is why Lonely Planet has chosen the American southern states as one of their top regions to visit.

 In terms of natural beauty, the region has it in spades, from the mountains of Appalachia and national forests such as Chattahoochee and Pisgah to islands such as the Outer Banks (NC), Golden Isles (GA), and Hilton Head (SC).